MCT-master/mct-master.github.io/_posts/2020-10-16-musings-bela.md

     </figure>
 </div>

 A [Muse](https://choosemuse.com/) (2016) portable eeg headband, graciously borrowed from RITMO, was another major hardware device incorporated within my IMS.
-I had read through my preliminary research that this device would be easily hackable.
-Imagine my frustration after finding out all developer resources for the device were discontinued (ARJ you liar!).
+I had read through my preliminary research that this device might be easily hackable.
+Imagine my sadness after finding out all developer resources for the device were discontinued (ARJ you liar!).
 Unbroken, I pushed forward and ended up modifying a completely unknown Python package to finally interface with the device.

-Nevertheless, the device's specs were quite impressive with 4 electrodes recording at 256Hz and an all-day battery life (no joke).
+Nevertheless, the device's specs are quite impressive with 4 electrodes recording at 256Hz and an all-day battery life (no joke).
 Unfortunately, the fact that the device streamed through Bluetooth meant that my laptop would necessarily be involved (I wouldn't _dare_ attempt it on the Bela (Okay, maybe if I had another week!)).

 # Software